 Figure 6.
-Nominal SMA CPUEs (Kg/1000 hooks) for the Portuguese pelagic longline fishery in the Indian Ocean, between 1999 and 2011.
+Nominal SMA CPUEs (kg/1000 hooks) for the Portuguese pelagic longline fishery in the Indian Ocean between 1999 and 2012, with the respective 95% confidence intervals

-The percentage of fishing sets with zero catches of SMA in the dataset was much higher than for the BSH, specifically 40.5%, and this relatively high value seems to be common for this species captured as bycatch in longline fisheries.
-Also for the Portuguese longline fleet but for the Atlantic Ocean, values of 60.1% and 59.4% were reported respectively for the North and South Atlantic regions (Coelho et al., 2012).
-The distribution of the nominal SMA CPUE data was also highly asymmetrical and skewed to the right (Figure 7).
+The percentage of fishing sets with zero catches of SMA in the dataset was much higher than for the BSH, specifically 38.8%, and this relatively high value seems to be common for this species captured as bycatch in longline fisheries.
+Also for the Portuguese longline fleet but for the Atlantic Ocean, values of 60.1% and 59.4% were reported respectively for the North and South Atlantic regions (Coelho et al., 2012b).
+The distribution of the nominal SMA CPUE data was highly asymmetrical and skewed to the right, as in the case of BSH (Figure 7).